4shub/boost.avoice.info/README.md

 2. (Optional) Create a file called `METADATA` in your folder to control the title and summary of this initative.
 Use the following structure:
     ```
     TITLE: The title of your initiative, will default to #blacklivesmatter if not included

+    SEO_IMAGE: Your SEO Image for Search Engines and sharing on Social Media
+    SEO_DESCRIPTION: The meta html description

     SUMMARY:
     Summary/description of your initiative goes here.
 This will default to the text seen on `https://boost.avoice.info/minneapolis` if not included.
    ```